 But loans for new customers are capped at $30,000.
 And although you won’t have to make a payment for 50 days, interest starts accruing immediately.
 This means the sooner you make your first payment, the less you’ll pay over the life of your loan.

 - APRs: 6.99% to 22.99%

 - Eligibility: 680+ credit score, US permanent resident (Not Wisconsin or any US territory resident), ages 18+ — or 19+ in Nebraska and Alabama

 Does Bank of America offer any similar loans?

 Bank of America may not offer personal loans, but it does have secured loans and credit cards for personal use.

 - Credit cards.
 Bank of America has a variety of credit cards that suit different needs, from individuals looking to build their credit to people who want to earn points toward travel.
-With a large line of credit, you may be able to finance a large expense without needing a personal loan.
-However, since credit cards typically have higher APRs, take advantage of those cards offering 0% intro APRs like the BankAmericard credit card and the MLB credit card.
+With a large line of credit, you may be able to finance a big expense without needing a personal loan.
+But since credit cards typically have higher APRs, take advantage of those cards offering 0% intro APRs like the BankAmericard credit card and the MLB® Credit Card.

 Compare more personal loan options

 Personal loans can be a necessary tool in handling the expensive parts of life.
 Bank of America may not offer them, but that doesn’t mean you don’t have options.
 No matter if you’re looking to compare lenders easily, are interested in a wider range of loan terms or want to try out p2p lending, a variety of alternative providers can help you get the financing you need.
 Visit our guide to personal loans to explore even more lenders, find tips for getting the best rate on a loan, see steps for applying and more.